 The Unexpected Us is a collaboration between Scissortail Park and artists Denise Duong and Gabriel Friedman.
 The installation will explore the magic of transformation, featuring a massive woven willow stick “hut” in the shape of a bird, with a golden pulsating light suspended within a willow orb at the center.

 The installation will include a single entrance to the center, where a secondary woven willow sphere containing a golden LED light will be programmed to pulsate at the speed of a gentle heartbeat.
-The structure will be built upon a semi-circular foundation of laminated, rot-resistant cedar lumber.

 Artists Nathan Hendrix and Stephen Tyler’s low-voltage lighting installation will represent the colors of the Oklahoma sunset.